This document describes the user permissions model in Q.

 staff in the Django admin can see Q Analytics.

-Organizations are used to segment Projects and the data contained within them to create data isolation both at a logical level and because of the use of subdomains at the HTTP level.
-(Organizations hosted by the same Q deployment use a single database backend, however.)
+Portfolios are used to segment Projects and the data contained within them to create data isolation at a logical level.

 A Folder is a collection of one or more Projects (see below) within the same Organization.